top of page

 Do you need help with food?

-To request help with getting food from the Fridge, please complete our short form* (link below) and a member of our team will get back to you as soon as possible.
+To request help with getting food from Merton's Community Fridge, please complete our short form* (link below) and a member of our team will get back to you as soon as possible.

-For more information about Merton's Community Fridge, please contact us at:
+For further information about Merton's Community Fridge, please contact us at:

 communityfridge@sustainablemerton.org.